Understanding Cholesterol-Lowering Medications (cont.)

 IN THIS ARTICLE

 Statins: Examples and Use

 Examples of statins approved in the U.S. include:

 How do statins work?

 Statins inhibit the enzyme HMG-CoA reductase, which controls the rate of cholesterol production in the body.
-These drugs lower cholesterol levels from 20%-60% by slowing the production of cholesterol and by increasing the liver's ability to remove the "bad" cholesterol (low-density lipoprotein or LDL) already in the blood.
+These drugs lower cholesterol levels from 20% to 60% by slowing the production of cholesterol and by increasing the liver's ability to remove the "bad" cholesterol (low-density lipoprotein or LDL) already in the blood.
 Statins lower LDL cholesterol levels more effectively than other types of drugs.
 They also modestly increase "good" cholesterol (high-density lipoprotein or HDL) and decrease total cholesterol and triglycerides.